-On 15 June 2017 was the second consecutive year (from the period of 3 years as per the ESOP project) that the Board, Management, and employees of the company were entitled to purchase the ordinary shares which are newly issued according to the ESOP project at the rate of 5.80 Baht/share.
-The warrants of 2,860,335 units were exercised which accounts for the increase of 2,860,335 ordinary shares.
-The payment of share and premium on share capital increased by 2.86 million Baht and 16.42 million Baht, respectively.
-The company registered the changed capital with the Ministry of Commerce on 20 June 2017.
+On 15 June 2018 was the third consecutive year (final year of the project) that the Board, Management, and employees of the company were entitled to purchase the ordinary shares which are newly issued according to the ESOP project at the rate of 5.80 Baht/share.
+The warrants of 3,518,890 units were exercised which accounts for the increase of 3,518,890 ordinary shares.
+The payment of share and premium on share capital increased by 3.52 million Baht and 16.89 million Baht, respectively.
+The company registered the changed capital with the Ministry of Commerce on 21 June 2018.